Nick Bellore

-Nicholas Lalonde Bellore (born May 12, 1989) is an American football linebacker and fullback for the Seattle Seahawks of the National Football League (NFL).
-He played college football at Central Michigan, and signed with the New York Jets as an undrafted free agent in 2011.
-Bellore played linebacker for his first six seasons in the NFL before being converted to a fullback for the Detroit Lions in 2017.
+Nicholas Lalonde Bellore (born May 12, 1989) is an American professional football linebacker and special teamer for the Washington Commanders of the National Football League (NFL).
+He played college football for the Central Michigan Chippewas and signed with the New York Jets as an undrafted free agent in 2011.
+Bellore has also played for the San Francisco 49ers, Detroit Lions, and Seattle Seahawks, making two Pro Bowls for his special teams play.
+He has also played fullback occasionally during his NFL career.

-Early years
+Early life

-Bellore was born in St. Paul, Minnesota, and attended Whitefish Bay High School, graduating in 2007.
-He chose to attend Central Michigan for a chance to start at linebacker immediately, despite interest from the University of Wisconsin and Kansas State University.
+Bellore was born on May 12, 1989, in St. Paul, Minnesota, and attended Whitefish Bay High School, graduating in 2007.
+He chose to attend Central Michigan University.

 College career

-At CMU, Bellore started at inside linebacker his freshman year and through his senior season.
+Bellore started at linebacker for the Central Michigan Chippewas his freshman year and through his senior season.
 Bellore holds the second highest consecutive start streak at CMU with 51 games.
-He was an All-MAC First-team selection on defense in 2008, 2009 and 2010.
+He was an All-Mid American Conference First-team selection on defense in 2008, 2009 and 2010.
 The Chippewas appeared in three bowl games during Bellore's career, winning one (the 2010 GMAC Bowl), only the second bowl win in CMU history.
 He was also selected as CMU's Defensive Player of the Year in 2008 and 2009.

 Professional career

 New York Jets

 After going undrafted in the 2011 NFL Draft, Bellore drew interest as an undrafted free agent from over half of the teams in the NFL.
-He signed with the Jets on July 26, 2011, and was kept on the roster to start the 2011 NFL season.
+He signed with the New York Jets on July 26, 2011, and was kept on the roster to start the 2011 NFL season.
 He recorded 19 tackles in the 2011 season mainly on special teams.
 On October 14, 2012, Bellore caught his first career pass on a fake punt by Tim Tebow.
 He gained 23 yards on the play.
 Jets coaches looked into converting him to play fullback in training camp of 2012, but the experiment was short lived and he returned to linebacker.
 On January 6, 2015, Bellore was named to the 2014 Pro Football Focus All-Pro Special Teams.

 San Francisco 49ers

 Bellore signed a two-year contract with the San Francisco 49ers on April 3, 2015.

 In 2016, Bellore appeared in 14 games where he started a career-high 10 games and registered 82 tackles, four passes defensed and the first sack, interception and fumble recovery of his career.
-He was placed on injured reserve on December 19, 2016 with an elbow injury.
+He was placed on injured reserve on December 19, 2016, with an elbow injury.